 Yosemite National Park is one of the most popular national parks in California.
 It has an area of 1,187 sq. mi. and is spread over four counties–Tuolomne, Mariposa, Mono, and Madera County.

-The park provides something for everyone, regardless of age and camping ability.
-In fact, more than four million people visit the park every year to experience its beauty, with the bulk of these people setting up camp in Yosemite Valley.
+The park features an incredible mix of outdoor activities, regardless of age and camping ability.
+More than four million people visit the park annually to experience its beauty, with the bulk of these people setting up camp in Yosemite Valley.

 Driving the Valley Floor Loop is a great way to enjoy Yosemite’s incredible sites.
-You may stop at Yosemite Falls, Sentinel Bridge, Valley View, and other pull-offs along the way.
+You may stop at Yosemite Falls, Sentinel Bridge, Valley View, and other pull-offs.
 You may also explore the Valley on foot or by bike to avoid traffic.

 Tioga Road also offers a breathtaking view of the park’s highland.
 This scenic drive allows tourists to travel to both sides of the Sierra Nevada Mountains.
-Also, many vantage points are worth stopping at along Tioga Road.
+Also, many vantage points along Tioga Road are worth stopping at.
 Olmsted Point, Tenaya Lake Scenic Overlook, and Tuolomne Meadow are on the list.

 Sounds fun, right?
 But that’s just the tip of the iceberg!
 Because there is so much to see and do in Yosemite, it is strongly advised that you take part in a guided tour.